 This is the approach that we used in our previous post here, although we were only managing a single Sentinel environment in that case.

 You can see an example of this approach in our repository here.

-You can an example of this approach in our repo here.
+You can see an example of this approach in our repo here.

-Please refer to this page to better understand the different concepts (stages, steps, jobs, tasks, etc.) on how to structure your pipelines.
+Please refer to this page to better understand the different concepts (stages, steps, jobs, tasks, etc.) on structuring your pipelines.

-In this post we have explained how to combine Azure Sentinel’s DevOps capabilities with the use of Azure Lighthouse to manage a multi-tenant environment.
-As you have seen, there are several implementation options; deciding which one to use greatly depends on the size of your organization and how your teams collaborate with each other…at the end, this is what the DevOps culture is all about!
+In this post, we have explained how to combine Azure Sentinel’s DevOps capabilities using Azure Lighthouse to manage a multi-tenant environment.
+As you have seen, there are several implementation options; deciding which one to use greatly depends on your organization's size and how your teams collaborate with each other…at the end, this is what the DevOps culture is all about!